Control Node Placement and Structural Controllability of Water Quality Dynamics in Drinking Networks: CBSP Problem Formulation

-Our strategy defines and assigns weights differently from traditional graph theory approaches, where weights are typically assigned to edges.
+Our strategy defines and assigns weights differently from traditional graph-theoretic approaches, which often assign weights to edges or, in some cases, to individual nodes.
 Instead, we assign these weights specifically to sets of candidate nodes, not individual locations or edges, to reflect the collective performance and strategic importance of these sets.
 These node-set weights are determined based on the following: \textit{(i)} how frequently the set is chosen and whether it achieves structural controllability, \textit{(ii)} assigning higher weights to sets that include locations frequently appearing in other sets during different time periods or scenarios, and \textit{(iii)} accounting for temporal patterns by giving higher weights to sets that are chosen during critical hours (e.g., peak water demand hours) or dominant hydraulic scenarios.
 Having said that, the weight of every set of booster station locations is expressed as in Eq. \eqref{eq:SetWeight}.
 Then, the set with the highest weight is selected.

 where $w_{\mathcal{S}_i}$ is the weight for each set $\mathcal{S}_i$ obtained by solving the CBSP problem for $N_\mathrm{HP}$ scenarios of hydraulic profiles, each with a total simulation period of $T_\mathrm{s}$.
 The term $|\{\mathcal{S}_i \subset \boldsymbol{\mathcal{S}}_j \}|$ counts how many times $\{\mathcal{S}_i$ appears as a subset in the collection $\boldsymbol{\mathcal{S}}_j$ for scenario $j$.
 The $|\cdot|$ symbol refers to the cardinality (or size) of the set.
 The second term $|\{\mathcal{S}_i \subset \boldsymbol{\mathcal{S}}_j \} \; | \; \vz(i) = 1 |$ counts how many times the set $\mathcal{S}_i$ is chosen and structural controllability is achieved for scenario $j$.
 Lastly, the term $\sum_{k \in \mathcal{S}_i} |\{k \in \boldsymbol{\mathcal{S}}_j \}|$ accounts for how often the individual elements (locations) within the set $\mathcal{S}_i$ appear across the scenarios and time steps.
 Moreover, $\mu_1, \mu_2,$ and $\mu_3$ are weighting coefficients used to prioritize one weighting term over the others, while $\mu_4$ is a weighting coefficient applied to the sets chosen during critical periods of the simulation.